 Most times a new battery will solve thermostat issues.
 But for the times it doesn’t, Hoveln Heating & Cooling, Inc.’s trained technicians know what to look for and how to correct the issue.

 All heating systems, especially furnaces, have mechanical parts, from fans to belts and bearings.
 Over time, these parts will wear and break from use, sometimes sooner than necessary from a lack of maintenance.

 A little maintenance when the thermostat outside is high will pay dividends when it drops during the cooler months.
-Heating maintenance in Thomasboro from HoveIn Heating and Cooling will make sure the heating system in your home is in top shape long before the first snowflake flies.
+Heating maintenance from Hoveln Heating & Cooling, Inc. will make sure the HVAC system in your home is in top shape long before the first snowflake flies.
 During a bi-annual service check-up, our technicians inspect, troubleshoot, and clean the system, ensuring proper function.
-A heating system with a clog or leak could be seeping carbon monoxide, a dangerous byproduct from inefficient heating, into your home.
-With routine maintenance, and if needed, heating repairs in Thomasboro, your heating system will be efficient and safe for use during the winter.
+A system with a clog or leak could be seeping carbon monoxide, a dangerous byproduct from inefficient operation, into the home.
+With routine maintenance, and if needed, heating repairs, the system will be efficient and safe for use during the winter.

 How to Choose The Right Heating System For Your Home

-Like many things in your home, you want your heating system to fit.
-Choosing too big of a system can be equally problematic as choosing a system not large enough to heat your home.
-There are factors that go into choosing the right residential heating in Thomasboro.
+Like many things in your home, you want the heating system to fit.
+Choosing too big of a system can be equally problematic as choosing a system not large enough to heat a home.
+There are factors that go into choosing the right residential heating.
 Three acronyms you’ll likely see and hear many times are SEER, AFUE and HSPF.

-Seasonal Energy Efficiency Ratio is an annual measure of an air conditioner’s efficiency.
+Seasonal Energy Efficiency Ratio is an annual measure of an individual unit's efficiency.
 The higher the number, the less energy use.

 Annual Fuel Utilization Efficiency is an annual measure of a furnace’s efficiency, based on the percentage of fuel it can convert into usable heat.